 Accelerated rehabilitation is a program in Connecticut criminal courts that can avoid a conviction and a record for people charged with certain crimes, if eligible.
-If the court agrees that you are not a threat to commit future crimes, and you meet the terms and conditions, we can usually get this outcome in court.
+If the court agrees that you are not a threat to commit future crimes, and you meet the terms and conditions, I can usually get this outcome in court.

 If you need to avoid a criminal record that would show up on a background check, AR will do that.
 It is almost always a great deal for the defendant.

 What charges are eligible for accelerated rehabilitation in CT?

 Cases that are eligible for accelerated rehabilitation in CT are larceny, identity theft, credit card fraud, assault, reckless driving, criminal mischief, harassment, threatening, non-domestic, do not involve drugs or alcohol.

 How do I get Accelerated Rehabilitation in Connecticut?

 I have to apply for it.
 That is something I do as your attorney in working out a plea deal.
 There is a nominal fee to apply and an accelerated rehabilitation program fee in some cases.

 How long is Accelerated Rehabilitation in CT?

 If you are granted use of the AR program you can be in that program for up to two years.
 However, most of the time it’s a one year period.

 What are my responsibilities while on Accelerated Rehabilitation in CT?

 In general, most judges just require a defendant to have no new arrests while on AR.
 Sometimes the judge may order community service or a written apology to a victim.
 There can also be restitution, community service, counseling, treatment programs, and checking in with probation, aka the Court Support Services Division (CSSD).

 In the case of a reckless driving AR, the judge will generally order the defendant to have no new moving violations of any kind or the program can be terminated.